CristianoYL/RestaurantAppAPI/README.md

 pip install -r requirements.txt
 ```
 ## Secrets
 In order to deploy this service.
-You'll need to creat a ```config.py``` file in the root folder that includes some secret entries and these values should be kept away from VCS.
+You'll need to create a ```config.py``` file in the root folder that includes some secret entries and these values should be kept away from VCS.
 A sample ```config.py``` file is like this:
 ```
 # stripe secret key to authenticate your service, do not expose it in any VCS
 stripe_api_key = <your_stripe_secret_key>